ryanxwang/lazylifted/README.md

 ## References

+LazyLifted is developed for following paper(s):

+- Wang, R.W.; Trevizan, F.W.
+2025. **Leveraging Action Relational Structures
+  for Integrated Learning and Planning**.
+In Proc.
+ICAPS 2025.

-Below is a list of works that LazyLifted is based on, sorted in chronological order.
+Below is a list of key prior works that LazyLifted depends on:

 - Kovacs, D. L. 2011.
 Complete BNF Description of PDDL 3.1 (Completely Corrected).